hsn8086/this-is-editor/README.md

 - **📂 Quick Test Data Loading**: Integrates with the `Competitive Companion` plugin to directly import test data, compatible with the `CPH` data format.
 It also supports importing test data from the clipboard, automatically filling the first empty slot or fetching the full problem statement to improve efficiency.
 - **🔍 Code Completion and Error Hints**: Integrates the Language Server Protocol (LSP) to provide intelligent code completion and real-time error hints.
 - **🛠️ Highly Configurable**: Allows customization of compile and run commands to meet various contest requirements.
-- **🖼️ Code Visualization**: Built-in code visualization features to help analyze algorithm behavior and execution flow.
+- **🖼️ Code Snippet Screenshot**: Built-in code screenshot feature for easy sharing of code snippets.
 - **🌐 i18n Support**: Full internationalization support — UI and documentation available in multiple languages.

 ---